percy-xu/cicc/Industry Momentum + CAPE/README.md

 ![equation](https://latex.codecogs.com/svg.latex?\overline{e}_{t}={\frac{1}{n}}(\sum^{n}_{i=1}e_{t-n+i})=\frac{e_{t-n}+e_{t-n+1}+\cdots+e_{t-1}+e_{t}}{n})

+When CAPE was first defined, Campbell and Shiller took *n=10* - meaning 10 years of adjusted earnings are averaged.
+In this project, we shorten this period to 5 years because the China-A Shares is very young and market data is limited.
+This is a comprise, but it does not contradict the spirit of CAPE.
+Shiller frequently refers to *Market Analysis*, a textbook written by Graham & Dodd in 1934 that mentions a meaningful valuation should look at earnings *"not less than five years, preferably seven or ten years"*.
+It can be argued, therefore, five years still (closely) qualifies as a meaningful valuation period albeit being significantly shorter than ten years.

 Finally, much like the traditional P/E-ratio, simply divide the inflation-adjusted total return price by the average earnings (inflation-adjusted in each year) to calculate the CAPE ratio in period *t*.
+The CAPE ratio is computed quarterly.

 <!-- $\text{CAPE}_{t}=\frac{P^{TR}_{t}}{\overline{e}_{t}}$ -->